 Growing Basil is an absolute must for anyone embarking on a journey of growing their very own herb garden.

-Scientific studies have shown that the compounds found in basil have, amongst other qualities, potent analgesic features.
+Scientific studies have shown that the compounds found in this herb have, amongst other qualities, potent analgesic features.

-- Basil can be propagated very easily from seed.
+- It can be propagated very easily from seed.

-- When growing basil from seed, plant them in seed trays.
+- When growing This herb from seed, plant them in seed trays.

 - Use some germination soil and these seedlings will surprise you by popping their heads out within 7 days.

-- Basil grows to between 30 and 60 cm in height.
+- It grows to between 30 and 60 cm in height.

-- The herb basil can be grown in pots.
-When placed on windowsills they can brighten up the facade of any home small or large.
+- The herb can be grown in pots.
+When placed on windowsills they can brighten up the facade of any home, small or large.

-- Seeds can be used in pot pourri and dried seed heads in dry flower arrangements
+- Seeds can be used in pot pourri and dried see heads in dry flower arrangements.

 - Basil is said to be a tonic to calm the nervous system and a natural tranquilizer.